-Conservation International Colombia is partnering with Cerrejon Coal, Colombia's largest coal export company, to:
+Conservation International Colombia is working with Cerrejon Coal, Colombia's largest coal export company, to:

 - Strengthen Cerrejon’s institutional climate change policy.